 First aid steps to take:

-Call 911 right away if the person has any of the following:
+Call 911 or the local emergency number right away if the person has any of the following:

 To help prevent injuries in children: